Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/settings/passes.rst

 Render Passes
 *************

-Render Passes are necessary because of the different things the Blender Render Engine must calculate to give you the final image.
+Render Passes are necessary because of the different things the Blender Renderer must calculate to give you the final image.
 In each 'pass' the engine calculates different interactions between objects.